ahlam-alefishat/reading-notes/Read-15.md

 # Read-15
-## Why diversity matters to your tech company?
 - Silicon Valley’s gender gap is the result of computer-game marketing 20 years ago
 Programming: is fast becoming the most lucrative skill you can have in the modern world.